everleepham/EverleePham/README.md

 ## Salut, I'm Phuong Khanh PHAM 🤓
 > ### Or you can call me Everlie or Everlee

-I'm currently a second year's bachelors' student at EPITA, Paris, France
+I'm currently a third year's bachelors' student at EPITA, Paris, France

  **I am open to**: